avirajdongare/Deep-Learning-Project-F25/README.md

 ## 🔍 Overview

 In this competition, participants fine-tune an LLM to verify math answers.
-Your model receives a math question, an answer, and a reasoning explanation, and must output a boolean label:
+The model receives a math question, an answer, and a reasoning explanation, and must output a boolean label:
 ```
 is_correct ∈ {True, False}
 ```